Dayun123/movies-rest-api/README.md

 ## Search

+> *Not implemented currently, but hopefully in a future version*

 To search for a movie, append the `keyword` query string to the `GET /movies` route, like so:

 `GET http://localhost:3000/movies?apiKey=5de5e9b4-8caa-4907-a4ba-47a60fa172ae&keyword=mad+max`